jitsi/skynet/docs/summaries_module.md

 # Skynet Summaries Module

 Extracts summaries and action items from a given text.
 The API wraps the wonderful [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp).
-It is split into two sub-modules, `summaries:dispatcher` and `summaries:executor`.
+It is split into two sub-modules: `summaries:dispatcher` and `summaries:executor`.

 `summaries:dispatcher` will push jobs and retrieve job results from a Redis queue while `summaries:executor` performs the actual inference.
 They can both be enabled at the same time or deployed separately.